-12.2.1 Team Qualification for Semi-Finals and Play offs
+1.7.1 Team Qualification for Semi-Finals and Play offs

-- a) The top four (4) teams based on the points for the regular season qualify for finals. - b) Teams finishing from 5th place onwards shall qualify for Play Offs. - c) In the event that more than one (1) team are on equal points at the end of the regular season the semi-final placings shall be determined by the higher TEAM NET QUOTIENT:
+- a) For competitions with more than 5 teams the top four (4) teams based on the points for the regular season qualify for finals.
+Teams finishing from 5th place onwards shall qualify for Play Offs. - b) For competitions with 5 or less teams the top two (2) teams based on the points for the regular season qualify directly for the grand finals.
+Teams finishing from 3rd place onwards shall qualify for Play Offs. - c) Teams finishing from 5th place onwards shall qualify for Play Offs. - d) In the event that more than one (1) team are on equal points at the end of the regular season the semi-final placings shall be determined by the higher TEAM NET QUOTIENT:

-- d) If the event that teams have equal points at the end of the regular season and equal TEAM NET QUOTIENT, the semi-final placings shall be determined by the TEAM NET QUOTIENT of the games involving both teams. - e) In the event that teams are equal on all of the above then final placings shall be determined by highest total of runs scored during the regular season.
+- e) If the event that teams have equal points at the end of the regular season and equal TEAM NET QUOTIENT, the semi-final placings shall be determined by the TEAM NET QUOTIENT of the games involving both teams. - f) In the event that teams are equal on all of the above then final placings shall be determined by highest total of runs scored during the regular season.

-12.2.2 Player Qualification for Finals
+1.7.2 Player Qualification for Finals